Justin Riley Brafford Says Being Rude Isn’t A Crime After Causing Southwest Flight To Make Emergency Landing

 He’s been charged with interfering with a flight crew, which is a felony, and has been behind bars ever since, having been denied bond.

-Brafford’s attorney, John Van Butcher, says that the law under which is client is charged is vague and unconstitutional.
+Brafford’s attorney, John Van Butcher, says that the law under which his client is charged is vague and unconstitutional.
 He says that, while his client was “rude” and “boorish,” being rude is not a federal crime.
 He also points out that Brafford never touched the male flight attendant, who is physically larger than Brafford.

 Further, Van Butcher says that angry passengers and angry flight attendants have verbal confrontations every day, and that the vast majority of such confrontations don’t result in flight diversions or criminal charges.

-Assistant U.S. Attorney Presiliano A. Torrez, however, says that the most airline passengers know that they can’t behave in an unseemly or threatening manner on-board an aircraft.
+Assistant U.S. Attorney Presiliano A. Torrez, however, says that most airline passengers know that they can’t behave in an unseemly or threatening manner on board an aircraft.

 As for Brafford, he purportedly has a history of drug use and a lengthy rap sheet.
 What’s more, he has “little reason” to remain in New Mexico, where he’s been jailed.
 For these reasons, a judge has determined that he should be kept behind bars.
 He’s scheduled for a hearing next week.